Otto Wagner: Church of St. Leopold (1902–1907)

 The Church of St. Leopold was built to accompany a large new psychiatric hospital constructed on the edge of Vienna.
 He completed for the design of the hospital, but received a commission only for the church.
 Wagner had earlier written an academic study entitled The Modern style in Church construction and this was his opportunity to use his ideas in a building.

 The main feature of the church is a dome, and the facade was covered with marble plaques two centimeters thick, fixed with copper-headed bolts.
 The same white and gold design was maintained in the interior.
 The church could hold eight hundred worshippers, with seats for four hundred, divided into separate sections for men, women, and hospital staff.
-The ceiling was also white, divided into sections by y gilded lines.
+The ceiling was also white, divided into sections by gilded lines.
 The altar, the central point, was covered with a lacelike gilded cupola, matching the dome overhead.
 The floor was made of white and black tiles, and sloped slightly, so those in the church had better view of the altar.
 The large stained glass windows were designed by Wagner's frequent collaborator, Koloman Moser.
-It was one of the first and most celebrated examples of modern church architecture.
+It was one of the most celebrated examples of modern church architecture, virtually a contemporary of Frank Lloyd Wright's Unity Temple in Chicago of 1905-08.